alicecaluisi/alicecaluisi/README.md

 ## 💻 Contributions to the ALICE Experiment Analysis Framework

 - 🌠 **Run3 Jets Analysis**: As part of my master's thesis, I actively contribute to O2Physics - the ALICE experiment analysis framework - focusing on the jets framework in Run3.
-Here is the link to the task I have been working on so far: [Tracks Quality Assurance](https://github.com/AliceO2Group/O2Physics/blob/master/PWGJE/Tasks/trackJetqa.cxx).
+Here is the link to the task I am working on now: [Tracks Quality Assurance](https://github.com/AliceO2Group/O2Physics/blob/master/PWGJE/Tasks/trackJetqa.cxx).
+More to come next...😉

 - ✨ **Run2 Azimuthal Correlation Functions**: During my CERN Summer School, I conducted research and contributed to the ALICE experiment analysis framework by studying the azimuthal correlation function of prompt D mesons with charged particles in Run2 data.
 I applied the Von Mises function for data fitting, providing valuable insights into particle behavior and interactions.
 You can read more about my research results here: [Study of the azimuthal correlation function of prompt D mesons with charged particles using the Von Mises function for fitting the data](https://alice-collaboration.web.cern.ch/node/35669)